rainlanguage/arb-bot/README.md

 - `--interpreter-v2`, Flag for operating with interpreter V2, note that 'flash-loan-v2' is NOT compatible with interpreter v2.
 Will override the 'INTERPRETERV2' in env variables
 - `--no-bundle`, Flag for not bundling orders based on pairs and clear each order individually.
 Will override the 'NO_BUNDLE' in env variables
 - `--hops`, Option to specify how many hops the binary search should do in srouter mode, default is 11 if left unspecified, Will override the 'HOPS' in env variables
+- `--retries`, Option to specify how many retries should be done for the same order in srouter mode, max value is 3, default is 1 if left unspecified, Will override the 'RETRIES' in env variables
 - `--rp32`, Option to use sushi RouteProcessor v3.2, defaults to v3 if not passed, Will override the 'RP3_2' in env variables
 - `-V` or `--version`, output the version number
 - `-h` or `--help`, output usage information